Maaxxs/install-arch/README.md

 wget https://raw.githubusercontent.com/maaxxs/install-arch/master/1-setup.sh

 EDIT this script and run it. it will automatically download the other 2 scripts.
-Make sure to edit the other scripts as well and to execute them as root.
+Make sure to edit the other scripts as well.